transparency-dev/trillian-tessera/README.md

 [AppendOptions#WithWitnesses](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#AppendOptions.WithWitnesses).
 If this method is not called then no witnessing will be configured.

+> [!Note]
-Note that if the policy cannot be satisfied then no checkpoint will be published.
+> If the policy cannot be satisfied then no checkpoint will be published.
-It is up to the log operator to ensure that a satisfiable policy is configured, and that the requested publishing rate is acceptable to the configured witnesses.
+> It is up to the log operator to ensure that a satisfiable policy is configured, and that the requested publishing rate is acceptable to the configured witnesses.

 ### Synchronous Integration

 Synchronous Integration is provided by [`tessera.IntegrationAwaiter`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera#IntegrationAwaiter).
-This allows personality calls to `Add` to block until the new leaf is integrated into the tree.
+This allows applications built with Tessera to block until one or more leaves passed via calls to `Add()` are fully integrated into the tree.

+> [!Tip]
+> This is useful if e.g. your application needs to return an inclusion proof in response to a request to add an entry to the log.

 ## Lifecyles

 ### Appender

 This is the most common lifecycle mode.
-Appender allows the personality to add leaves, which will be sequenced contiguously with any prefix that the log has already committed to.
+Appender allows the application to add leaves, which will be assigned positions in the log contiguous to any entries the log has already committed to.

-This mode can be configured via [`tessera.NewAppender`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewAppender).
+This mode is instantiated via [`tessera.NewAppender`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewAppender), and configured using the [`tessera.NewAppendOptions`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewAppendOptions) struct.

 ### Migration Target

-This mode is used when the log is being migrated from one location to another.
+This mode is used to migrate a log from one location to another.

-This can be configured via [`tessera.NewMigrationTarget`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewMigrationTarget).
+This is instantiated via [`tessera.NewMigrationTarget`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewMigrationTarget), and configured using the [`tessera.NewMigratonOptions`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewMigrationOptions) struct.

+> [!Tip]
+> This mode enables the migration of logs between different Tessera storage backends, e.g. you may wish to switch
+> serving infrastructure because:
+>    * You're migrating between/to/from cloud providers for some reason.
+>    * You're "freezing" your log, and want to move it to a cheap read-only location.
+>
+> You can also use this mode to migrate a [tlog-tiles][] compliant log _into_ Tessera.

 ## Contributing